jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 SIMPLE_STRINGIZE(hello)
 {% endhighlight %}

 As would be expected, the above yields "hello".
-The following example, however, does not work as intended:
+The following, however, does
+not:

 {% highlight cpp %}
 #define BAD_STRINGIZE(x) #x